ContainerOrchestration/ContainerOrchestration/ContainerOrchestration_Pres.md

 | **Flexibility** | Best                   | Least               |
 |                 | .                      |                     |

-It is not longer feasible for an operator to
+It is no longer feasible for an operator to
 - know the resources available (e.g. SSD/HDD, GPU, ...)
 - react to failure, know when to scale ...